Skip navigation

 High Schools

-All students shall receive one breakfast and lunch daily at no charge
+All students at a CEP School shall receive one breakfast and lunch daily at no charge

 • May purchase extra milk, second meal/extra entrée/side dishes and/or ala carte with cash or money in their account where available.